Izod

 On June 23, 2021, it was announced that the Izod brand would be sold to Authentic Brands Group alongside Van Heusen, Arrow, and Geoffrey Beene.
 The sale was completed on August 2, 2021.
-Under ABG, Centric Brands was granted as the licensee to market and manufacture IZOD men's sportswear.
+Under ABG, Centric Brands was granted the license to market and manufacture IZOD men's sportswear.

 History

 In the late 1930s, Vincent dePaul Draddy, an American businessman employed by David Crystal Co., needed a strong name to associate with his quality merchandise for menswear.
 While vacationing with his family in London, he encountered Arthur James “Jack” Izod’s tailoring boutique.
 Izod (himself a well-respected tailor) produced bespoke shirts and created the Windsor tie-knot for King George V, but was ready to retire, and accepted Draddy's offer to purchase the rights to his distinctive name.
 The A.J.
-Izod of London clothing company was introduced to the United States in 1938.
+Izod of London clothing company was introduced to the United States in 1937.